Tetsuya3850/CS-Terminology/README.md

 ### HTTP
 HTTP, the Hyper Text Transfer Protocol, is the application protocol for transmitting hypermedia documents, such as HTML.
 Due to its extensibility, it is also used for fetching images and videos or to post content to servers.
 After the original request to fetch the HTML document, it then parses this file and fetches additional requests corresponding to execution scripts, layout information (CSS) to display, and sub-resources contained within the page (usually images and videos).
 The Web browser then mixes these resources to present to the user a complete document, the Web page.
 Scripts executed by the browser can fetch more resources in later phases and the browser updates the Web page accordingly.
 HTTP follows a client-server model, with a client (web browser) opening a connection to make a request, then waiting until it receives a response.
 HTTP is a stateless protocol, meaning that the server does not keep any data between two requests.
 However, HTTP cookies allow the use of stateful sessions.

+HTTP is a method for encoding and transporting data between a client and a server.
+It is a request/response protocol: clients issue requests and servers issue responses with relevant content and completion status info about the request.
+HTTP is self-contained, allowing requests and responses to flow through many intermediate routers and servers that perform load balancing, caching, encryption, and compression.

 ### HTTP Messages
 Requests consists of an HTTP method (like GET, POST), the path of the resource to fetch, the version of the HTTP protocol, optional headers and a body(for POST).
 Responses consists of the version of the HTTP protocol, a status code indicating if the request has been successful or not (ex.
 200, 404), a status message (short description of the status code), headers and optionally a body containing the fetched resource.